slireland94/wStableIdeals/README.md

-# wStableIdeals
+-- wStableIdeals
-Macaulay2 Package for w-Stable Ideals
+-- Macaulay2 Package for w-Stable Ideals

-seth: type this command into M2 to get access to your in-progress package: wStableIdeals path = append(path, ".Macaulay2/GitHub/wStableIdeals/")
+-- This package was developed alongside the paper "Weighted Borel Generators", -- which can be found at https://arxiv.org/abs/2408.04120